 Cost/Equipment: The programme outlined above incurs additional expenses in relation to out-of-school activities, entry fees for competitions and exams such as the ICAS English, Maths and Science Competitions.
 Opportunities for workshops, conferences, and camps may also incur fees.

-Application forms are available as part of enrolment packs.
+Application forms are available as part of the online enrolment process.
 Students who wish to be considered for the Summit Programme must first be enrolled.